 Decimal Odds basically say that you will get the sum of the amount you would receive in return for a $1 bet.
 Now, this sounds more complicated than it actually is.
 So, we will use the same sporting event example from above to illustrate decimal odds.

-So, say the Boston Celtics have 3.0 odds to be the winning team.
+So, say the Dallas Cowboys have 3.0 odds to be the winning team.
 What this means is that for every dollar you wager on them, you will receive $3 in return.
 So, you will receive back your stake of $1 and receive $2 in profit.

 This means that in this case, Profit = (Stake x Odds) – Stake